Rhys Ifans

 Rhys Ifans in the play 'King Lear'

 Additionally, in 2020, he was cast as Atticus Finch in Aaron Sorkin's production of "To Kill a Mockingbird."
-However, due to the coronavirus pandemic, the premiere was postponed to 2021, and Ifans lost the role because of scheduling conflicts.
+However, the coronavirus pandemic forced the premiere's postponement to 2021, and Ifans lost the role due to scheduling conflicts.

 Music

-Music played an important role in the career and life of the actor, a love for which was instilled in him during childhood.
+Music has been central to the actor's career and life, a passion that took root in his childhood.
 Rhys Ifans was briefly the lead singer of the rock band Super Furry Animals.

 Super Furry Animals - God!
 Show Me Magic

 In 2007, Rhys began singing with the Welsh band The Peth, which played psychedelic rock.
-In 2008, the actor performed with the group in one of the popular concert venues in the UK.
+In 2008, the actor performed with the group at a popular UK concert venue.
 A year later, they opened for the British rock band Oasis during a concert at the stadium in Cardiff.

 Rhys Ifans during a concert of the band The Peth